anakryiko/retsnoop/README.md

     ([bpftool](https://github.com/libbpf/bpftool/) required during the build,
     but this can be improved if there is an interest in `retsnoop` on non-x86 architecture (please open an issue to request);
-  - the largest external depenency is Clang compiler with support for `bpf` target.
+  - the largest external dependency is Clang compiler with support for `bpf` target.
 Try to use at least Clang 11+, but the latest Clang version you can get, the better.